isogeny-primes/quadratic-torsion/README.md

 ## magma_scripts

-Contains the code for running the Mordell-Weil sieve on $X_1(13)$ and $X_1(18)$.
+Contains the code for running the Mordell-Weil sieve on $X_1(13)$ and $X_1(18)$, used in Section 4.

 ## quadratic_torsion

 Contains the code to compute positive rank twists of the modular curves we consider, via the twisted winding element method.
-This is imported into other files when needed.
+This is imported into other files when needed, and is used throughout.

 ## Project layout